Pen Lan Point: Revolution and Chouannerie

 During the third Chouannerie, Pen Lan Point was selected by Georges Cadoudal and English minister Windham as the site for a landing of gold, arms, and munitions.

 19th century

-Pen Lan Point, tranquil in winter and bustling with tourists in summer, once thrived with economic activity that is hard to imagine today.
-The port was once alive with commotion: offshore and shore fishermen mingled with paludiers and grain merchants loading their goods.
-One can picture the sounds—sails being hoisted, hulls bumping against the quay, greetings exchanged, haggling over shipping fees, horses neighing as they awaited fresh fish, and gulls squabbling over trawler scraps—the vibrant atmosphere typical of fishing ports of old.

-Salt was central to life in Billiers.
-Produced in marshes developed by the monks of Prières, it fueled significant trade, which customs officials struggled to control.

 Fishing

 The Pen Lan port lies at the mouth of the Saint-Éloi River, which originates at Pen Mur in Muzillac.
 It is subject to tides that, decades ago, reached as far as the Penesclus lock—known as "Point of the Lock" in Breton.
 The protective mole dates to the 19th century, though the port predates it.
 A 1642 record notes that the Prières abbey's fief extended to the "port and haven of Penlan".
 In the 19th century, it was described as a small, secure cove sheltered by massive rocks; Billiers owed its modest significance to this port, which offered good beaching and shelter, though entry was challenging in strong southwest gales.
 At that time, it served mainly for fishing—the primary livelihood of coastal residents—and for loading regionally produced salt and grains.

-A notable vessel from this era was the chatte of Billiers, a flat-bottomed chasse-marée with two or three masts, measuring 12 to 14 m, and uniquely amphidromic, lacking a distinct bow or stern.
-The rudder could be positioned at either end, simplifying maneuvers in tight ports or channels like Pen Lan.

-Chattes were mostly built at the Le Goff shipyards on the riverbank at Pen Lan, with some from La Roche-Bernard and Redon.
-Their crews consisted of three: a captain, a sailor, and a cabin boy, all involved when shifting the rudder.

-Owners were primarily Billiers locals, joined by a few Muzillac merchants.
-Ownership was typically shared—often split in halves, quarters, or, rarely, with one holding half and two others a quarter each.
-Captains frequently owned a share of their vessel.